sophiasiqueiros/Deposit-Refund-Systems-for-a-More-Circular-Economy/README.md

 ### Convert csv to GeoJSON
 1. Upload csv file to [Convert CSV to GeoJSON](http://convertcsv.com/csv-to-geojson.htm)
 1. Download GeoJSON to computer, upload to GitHub, and name with date.
-(On GitHub click "data" > "upload files" > save name under "commit changes")
+(On GitHub click "data" > "upload files" > save date under "commit changes")

 ### Add GeoJSON and csv to GitHub repository